-- All medical concerns, no matter how minor they appear, MUST be reported to the medical emergency personnel located at the competition venues and on the Villanova University campus at the Operations Center, Dougherty Hall Room 108
+All medical concerns, no matter how minor they appear, MUST be reported to the medical emergency personnel located at the competition venues and on the Villanova University campus at the Command Center in the SGA office.

 Night Injury or Illness:

 If an illness or injury occurs during the night, the head of delegation is to report directly to the medical committee present at the hotel.
 You will be notified of these room numbers when you check into the hotel and at the first HOD meeting.

 There will be a medical assistance location at each venue and one central facility on the Villanova University campus at the Operations Center, the West Lounge in Dougherty Hall.
 Medical assistance will also be available at the hotels during the evening.
 There will also be an ambulance on campus to assist with any greater injuries or emergencies to transport them to Bryn Mawr Hospital.

 Medical Forms & Recording Procedures: